samtate/BeeNetworkProgress/README.md

 ## Styling

 Styling is done with Styled Components.
 In each component folder, add a *styled.js* file and place the styles in there.

+### Admin Mode

+To use admin mode, visit /signin and log in with correct admin credentials.
+This will then re-direct you to the landing page and you can select a borough that you wish to edit.<br />
+Now you can click "Edit" on a scheme to make it editable.
+Make the changes necessary and then click "Save".
+This will push your changes live so be careful!

+To add a new scheme, scroll to the bottom of the borough page and see the "Add Scheme" button.
+It will add a new row which you can edit in the same way as above.
+Please try to fill in the fields closely following the format of the pre-existing schemes for consistency, and use official GMCA/local authority information and links where possible.
+When you press Save, it will add it to the site.

+Due to too much potential for error, there is no delete function.
+Schemes can only be deleted directly in the database, so don't add something if we don't need it!

+You can Sign Out using the button in the footer.